SLR: Automated Synthesis for Scalable Logical Reasoning: : Automatic Benchmark Synthesis

 \textbf{Task Configuration ($\Theta$):} The configuration parameters $\Theta = \langle R_{\text{sample}}, R_{\text{len}}, B_{\pi}, \kappa \rangle$ give control over the synthesis process.
 The (i) Rule Sampling Policy ($R_{\text{sample}})$ controls the synthesis of the ground truth rule $R^{\star}$, which can either be sampled randomly (Uniform Sampling) or generated via an LLM (LLM-Guided Generation).
-To ensure the LLM produces diverse and challenging logic rules, we leverage an exhaustive prompt (see App. \ref{sec:llmprompt}) that covers a wide array of logical structures and Prolog features (containing arithmetics, recursions, variables, cuts, or comparison operators, etc.).
+To ensure the LLM produces diverse and challenging logic rules, we leverage an exhaustive prompt (see App.~\ref{sec:llmprompt}) that covers a wide array of logical structures and Prolog features (containing arithmetics, recursions, variables, cuts, or comparison operators, etc.).
 The (ii) Rule Length ($R_{\text{len}}$) specifies the number of literals in the body of the ground-truth rule $R^\star$.
+Structural predicates such as has\_car(T,C), which merely link entities and impose no constraints, are not counted.
 The (iii) Background Sampling Policy ($B_{\pi}$) defines a probability mass function that assigns a selection probability to each ground atom in the grammar-filtered Herbrand base $\HB_\mathcal{G}(\mathcal{V})$, enabling designers to encode priors on the data distribution (e.g., \emph{uniform}).
-We also include \emph{mirror} sampling, where backgrounds for $(E^+, E^-)$ are identical except for ground atoms relevant to $R^\star$.
-The (vi) Problem Size ($\kappa = (\kappa_{\text{pos}}, \kappa_{\text{neg}})$) specifies the target number of positive ($\kappa_{\text{pos}} = |E^+|$) and negative ($\kappa_{\text{neg}} = |E^-|$) examples.
+We further introduce mirror sampling, where backgrounds for $(E^+, E^-)$ are identical except for atoms relevant to $R^\star$.
+For each positive example, a corresponding “mirror” negative is created by randomly altering the rule-specific atoms.
+The (vi) Problem Size ($\kappa = (\kappa_{\text{pos}}, \kappa_{\text{neg}})$) specifies the target number of positive ($|E^+|$) and negative ($|E^-|$) examples.
 This directly controls the size and class balance of each generated task.